Best Steak: Don’t Cry For Meat… Argentina…

 Must…eat…steak… Believe me, it’s the best steak EVER.
 A highly recommmend washing a big steak down with a smooth Malbec – a fantastic red!

 Woo I’m heading to Buenos Aires in a week’s time, and Im crying out for the parilla!
 I’m born to be a carnivore, can’t live without meat!
-Argentina’s bound to be paradise for me, isnt it? ;)
+Argentina’s bound to be paradise for me, isnt it? 😉

 That’s an amazing amount of steak consumption per capita.
 Reading this article made my mouth water and now has me hankering for a ribeye.
 Also sounds like there would be a growth industry for heart surgeons there.

-4. Sports Bars Says:
+4. Avatar Of Sports Bars

 I uspect Argentina may well have a few surprises in store when we get to the World Cup finals, everyone seems to have wrote them off….at yopur peril!!

-5. Marraco Says:
+5. Avatar Of Marraco

 I’m totally pissed off!!!